-Public Health Emergency (PHE) Leave (Still in Effect)
+COVID Public Health Emergency (PHE) Leave Requirement Ends June 8, 2023

-PHE leave is usable for a range of COVID-related needs, not just for confirmed cases.
-COVID-related needs include:
+PHE leave is usable for a range of PHE-related needs, not just for confirmed cases.
+PHE-related needs include:

 - Inability to work due to health conditions that may increase susceptibility or risk of COVID

-- COVID-related needs of family (illness, school closure, etc.).
+- Needs to care for family (illness, school closure, etc.)

-Employers cannot require documentation from employees to show that leave is for COVID-related needs.
+Employers cannot require documentation from employees to show that leave is for PHE-related needs.

 Accrued leave is usable for a wide range of health and safety needs, not just COVID-related: Needs include: